-The same type of logic you saw in the Sequence Container in above screen shoot is also shown in Below Screen shoot.
+The same type of logic you saw in the Sequence Container in the above screenshot is also shown in the Below Screen shoot.
 In this case, the precedence constraint is originating from the task Run Script 2 to the task Run Script 3.
 You should always consider using Sequence Containers, instead of groups, because they provide a lot more functionality than groups.

 The For Loop Container enables you to create looping in your package similar to how you would loop in nearly any programming language.
 In this looping style, SSIS optionally initializes an expression and continues to evaluate it until the expression evaluates to false.

 In the example in below the screen shoot, the Script Task called Wait for File to Arrive is continuously looped through until a condition is evaluated as false.
 Once the loop is broken, the Script Task is executed.

 For another real-world example, use a Message Queue Task inside the loop to continuously loop until a message arrives in the queue.
 Such a configuration would allow for scaling out your SSIS environment.

 The following simple example demonstrates the functionality of the For Loop Container, whereby you’ll use the container to loop over a series of tasks five times.
 Although this example is rudimentary, you can plug in whatever task you want in place of the Script Task.